How to Properly Jump-Start a Car in Winter Without Damaging Electronics

 Five minutes is enough to recharge from a "donor"

-He reminded that in autumn and winter, the battery loses charge faster — cold slows down chemical reactions.
+He reminded that in autumn and winter, the battery loses charge faster — the cold slows down chemical reactions.
 After a hot summer, the battery often approaches the limit of its resource, even if there were no problems in the summer.

 Before connecting the wires, the cars are put on the handbrake and the ignition is turned off.